-No. Dress Articles Occasions when worn No. Articles Drill Order (Blue).
-Beret, blue battledress blouse and trousers, white shirt and collar, black tie, Whistle and Lanyard, black web belt.
-Black web anklets Cane Gloves Greatcoat, or Waterproof Coat } as ordered Drills, seamanship, gunnery and landing craft training.
+No. Dress Articles Occasions when worn No. Articles 1.
+Undress Order.
+Forage Cap, blue tunic and trousers, black boots, white shirt and collar, black tie, Whistle and Lanyard, Sam Browne belt and brace.
+Sword, scabbard and frog Gloves Greatcoat Medals Ceremonial and Guard duty both afloat and ashore.
+6. Forage Cap with cover, drill jacket and trousers, black boots, khaki shirt and collar, khaki tie.
+Remainder as for No. 1.
+2. Guard Order.
+Forage Cap, blue tunic and trousers, black boots, white shirt and collar, black tie, Whistle and Lanyard, Sam Browne belt and brace.
+Cane Gloves Greatcoat, or Waterproof Coat Routine parades, drills and inspections both afloat and ashore.
+When dining at Naval and other Service Messes on occasions when No. 4 Dress is not worn, in which case the cloth belt may be worn in lieu of the Sam Browne.
+7. As for No. 6 above, as ordered.
+The shirt, shorts, white armbands and hose tops may be worn in lieu of tunic and trousers.
+The bush jacket may be worn in lieu of the tunic when not parading with troops.
+3. Drill Order (Blue).
+Beret, blue battledress, blouse and trousers, white shirt and collar, black tie, Whistle and Lanyard, black web belt.
+Black web anklets Cane Gloves Greatcoat, or Waterproof Coat Drills, seamanship, gunnery and landing craft training.
 To be worn when Naval officers wear working dress.
 8. Beret, khaki shirt, shorts and stockings.
 Remainder as for No. 3.
 Drill trousers may be worn in lieu of shorts.
 3a.
-Drill Order (Khaki) Beret, khaki battledress blouse and trousers, khaki shirt, collar and tie, Whistle and Lanyard, black web belt.
+Drill Order (Khaki) Beret, khaki battledress, blouse and trousers, khaki shirt, collar and tie, Whistle and Lanyard, black web belt.
 Remainder as for No. 3.
 To be worn when employed on tactical training, weapon training, etc. As for No. 8.
-Mess Dress.
+4. Mess Dress.
 Mess jacket scarlet, Mess Vest blue.
 Blue serge trousers, black socks, black shoes, stiff evening shirt and 'butterfly' collar, black bow tie.
 Miniature medals.
 Worn on all occasions when Naval Officers wear Modified Mess Dress (No. 6A) or Mess Undress (No. 7) and on other occasions at C.O.'s discretion.
 9. Mess Jacket white.
 Mess Vest white.
 Remainder as No. 4.
 Tropical Mess Undress.
 May be worn on all occasions when Naval Officers wear Tropical Mess Undress (No. 12a) and on other occasions at C.O.'s discretion.
 9a.
-White Tropical shirt (Naval Officers' Pattern) with detachable white shoulder straps.
+White Tropical shirt (Officers' Pattern) with detachable white shoulder straps.
 Gilt badges of rank and letters R.M.
-Blue serge trousers, scarlet kamarband, black shoes and socks.
+Blue, serge trousers, scarlet kamarband, black shoes and socks.
 10. Fighting Order.
 Beret, khaki battledress blouse and trousers, boots, black anklets.
-Web equipment } Steel Helmet } as Respirator A.G. } ordered Active service training in the field.
+Web equipment Steel Helmet Respirator A/G. Cape A/G. Active service training in the field.
 11. Beret, khaki shirt, drill trousers or shorts and stockings.
 Remainder as for No. 10.